rootwork/GET/README.md

 ### GitHub Actions

 The [included GitHub build action](.github/workflows/build.yml) will publish your project to GitHub Pages on every push.
-This own project uses it to build [the GET page](https://rootwork.github.io/GET/) itself!
+We use it to build [the GET page](https://rootwork.github.io/GET/) itself!

 Edit the workflow to adapt it to your particular setup, or remove it entirely to